During three months in 1997 Dr. Griscom was a Fulbright-García Robles Fellow at

 possible radiation-induced decomposition of candidate glasses for nuclear waste disposal.

-Two years ago he reanalyzed his 1999 data for a unique then-17-year-old simulated
+Four years ago he reanalyzed his 1999 data for a unique then-17-year-old simulated

 plutonium-immobilization glass containing selected amounts of highly radioactive isotope

-irradiated pure and silica glasses.
+in irradiated pure and silica glasses.
 Download one or both here.

 In 2000 Griscom devised fractal kinetics formalisms that he used to analyze the production